ssokolova/copilot-testing/labs.md

 ![proposed tests from the menu](./images/ct09b.png?raw=true "proposed tests from the menu")

 6. We can also use comments to have Copilot create tests.
 Let's try this in the original *prime.py* file.
-Under the code, add a comment line that tell Copilot to create tests for the code above.
+Under the code, add a comment line that tells Copilot to create tests for the code above.

 ```
 # Create tests for the code above